Beginners Guide To Host A Laid Back Dinner Party

 1. Take Stock, Then Shop

-Take stock of what you already have in your pantry or freezer and work from there.
+Take stock of what you already have in your freezer and pantry and work from there.
 I almost always have a pack of flatbread in the freezer, as well as cheese, turkey pepperoni, salad or chopped salad, and some sort of fruit in the fridge.

-In the pantry I usually have canned artichokes, tomato paste, and sliced black olives.
-With these basic items you have the beginnings of an easy meal.
+In the pantry I usually have canned artichokes, tomato paste, sliced black olives, and other staples.
+With these basic items you have the beginnings of a simple pizza party.
 You can make 3-topping mini pizzas by picking up a few extra ingredients.

-Pick up a roasted chicken and cut or shred it for the pizzas.
+1. Pick up a roasted chicken that you can cut or shred for the pizzas.
 If you need extra cheese, fruit, or vegetables, add it to the list.

-Purchase the items for an easy dessert option below.
+2. Purchase the items for a simple dessert option below.

 • Malbec, Sauvignon Blanc, and Rosé all go great with pizza.
 The Rosé is very refreshing, while the Sauvignon Blanc is crisp and goes down easy.

-• As reds go, I’ve always been a fan of Malbec.
+• As for reds, I’ve always been a fan of Malbec.
 This is nice with the pepperoni pizza and also pairs well with red meat and pasta.
 Pinot Noir is a lighter-bodied red wine and also works well.

 Need help with wine?
 Follow these tips for serving wine at parties, and check out the labels on bottles for informative pairing suggestions and tasting notes.